Plain English Summary

 15. Cognitive function change at month 3 compared to baseline

-17. Impact of clinically overt strokes and of MRI-detected silent brain lesions on cognitive function (MRI sub-study)
+17. MRI sub-study, only: Impact of ablation-associated clinically overt strokes or MRI-detected but clinically “silent” acute brain lesions on cognitive function after ablation

 Overall trial start date